R Parker's Posts

 Horror movies don’t really…work for me.
 I don’t find them frightening at all for some reason, I just end up laughing at them.
 However, there are a few exceptions.
 “Hard Candy” by David Slade is a must, for sure.
 Ellen Page’s performance is ridiculously intense.
 Also, David Lynch’s “Inland Empire” absolutely needs to be a Criterion release.
 It was one of the only convincingly scary movies I’ve ever seen.

-Scenes you remember without effort over 4 years ago
+Scenes you remember without effort about 5 years ago

 The second section of “Mulholland Drive”—when the story shifts to Camilla Rhodes and Diane Selwyn’s dissolving relationship.
 I can’t remember every single shot in order, since the order becomes so scattered.
 David Lynch begins to pull in all the loose threads from the first half of the movie and tie them up here, making…a big ball of loose threads, essentially, but it’s so compelling and strange that you don’t really need to understand what’s happened.
 Mostly, I remember one shot that affected me strongly.
 It shows Diane lying on the bed, with thick smoke billowing into the room and clouding the shot.
 I couldn’t get that out of my head for days after I saw the movie for the first time.